Jio Launches '100 Percent Cashback' Offer, New Rs. 1,699 Annual Recharge

-Reliance Jio has upped the ante in the telecom wars with the launch of a new Rs.
-1,699 prepaid recharge.
-This plan offers a whopping 547.5GB of 4G data with a one-year validity period, with a daily limit of 1.5GB high-speed data per day.
-The recharge is already live for users to avail, and on the occasion of Diwali, Jio is also offering a "100 percent cashback" to users on almost all recharge plans in the form of Reliance Digital coupons that will show up in MyJio app.
+Jio is back in the news with the launch of a brand new Diwali "100 percent cashback" offer as well as an annual recharge pack.
+The new Rs.
+1,699 Jio recharge offers a whopping 547.5GB of 4G data with a one-year validity period, with a daily limit of 1.5GB high-speed data per day.
+The recharge is already live for users to avail.
+Additionally, on the occasion of Diwali, Jio is also offering a "100 percent cashback" to users on almost all recharge plans in the form of Reliance Digital coupons that will show up in MyJio app.
 The Jio 1699 recharge will sit alongside the Rs.
 4,999 and Rs.
 9,999 in the Jio portfolio of one-year recharge plans.

 Furthermore, on account of the festive season, Jio has announced the Diwali 100 percent Cashback Offer that allows users to avail full cashback on all recharge plans above Rs.
 100. Therefore this offer is applicable on Jio recharges of Rs.149, Rs.198, Rs.299, Rs.349, Rs.
 398, Rs.399, Rs.448, Rs.449 Rs.498, Rs.509, Rs.799, Rs.999, Rs.1699, Rs.1999, Rs.4999, and Rs.9999 packs only.